Home GitHub

 Quick Start Guide

 Get up and running with Taskott in a few minutes.
-This guide walks you through downloading the app, setting up your first goals, and starting your first sprint.
+This guide walks you through setting up your goals, understanding tasks, and starting your first sprint.

-No account is required to start using Taskott.
-You can create an account later if you want cloud sync across devices.
+Don't have access yet?
+Request access on GitHub.
+No account is required to start using Taskott locally — you can create one later for cloud sync across devices.

 2. Connect Google Calendar